rustyshakelford2/LavaFurnace/readme.txt

 the furnace will erase.

 However, there are at least 2 instances I know of were a furnace can be destroyed without a player interaction causing it directly.
-Either a TNT explosion or a CREEPER explosion.
-There may be another dealing with water but I never tested that.
+Water and Piston push or pulling at a furnace block.
-So just be sure to keep explosives and water away from the furnace and you will be OK.
-The magic is finicky like that.
+So just be sure to keep water and pistons away from the furnace and you will be OK.

 Permissions are not required, the plugin will default over to Server OPs if GroupManager or niji based permissions are not detected.
 Server OPs trumps permissions.
 So if you have both OPs and Permissions then the Server OPs are Admins in the eyes of the plugin.